Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

     ![Application_Execut](images/eth_adapter_ready_to_use.png)

-    Copy the   available **SAMD51_EtherCAT_Slave.xml** file from **< harmony-repo >/ethercat/slave_stack/lan9252/** directory to the **TwinCAT\3.1\Config\Io\EtherCAT** directory.
+    Copy the   available **SAMD51_EtherCAT_Slave.xml** file from **< harmony-repo >app/ethercat/slave_stack/lan9252/** directory to the **TwinCAT\3.1\Config\Io\EtherCAT** directory.

 2. In TwinCAT XAE, create a New Project **(File=>New=>Project)**.
 In the New Project Window, select the TwinCAT Projects option and then click OK

     ![Application_Execute](images/twincat_new_project.png)

-3. Connect Port zero of the device to the EtherCAT master using a RJ45 Ethernet cable, and then power up the board.
+3. Connect port zero (J1 connection) of the EVB_LAN9252_SAMD51 board to the TwinCAT master using a RJ45 Ethernet cable, and then power up the board.
 The Link/Act LED should be ON at Port zero when the cable is connected.
-If the Link/Act LED is not ON, this indicates that there is an issue with the connection or the cable.
+If the Link/Act LED is not ON, then this indicates that there is an issue with the connection or the cable.

 4. Expand the IO option in the TwinCAT XAE project window and right click on Devices.
 Select Scan.